MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-azure-cli.md

 ---
-title: Output formats for Azure CLI
+title: Output formats - Azure CLI | Microsoft Docs
-description: Learn how to format the output of Azure CLI commands to tables, lists or json.
+description: The Azure CLI offers various output formats such as JSON and YAML.
+Learn how to format the output of Azure CLI commands to tables, lists or json.
 author: dbradish-microsoft
 ms.author: dbradish
 manager: barbkess